Explore FREE downloadable educational materials.

 The CDC reported that vaccinated children with breakthrough illness (resulting in less than or equal to 50 lesions) were two-thirds less likely to transmit the illness when compared to vaccinated children who developed more than 50 lesions; however, they also acknowledged that the illness could be mild enough to delay diagnosis and isolation.
 As a result, undiagnosed cases of mild chickenpox infections had the potential to result in a higher rate of transmission within a community.

 In June 2006, in response to the significant rise in chickenpox illness among vaccinated children, ACIP voted to recommend a second dose of chickenpox vaccine be administered to all children prior to school entry, at age 4-6 years, and recommended that all persons previously vaccinated with one dose of chickenpox vaccine receive a second dose.

-Globally, the World Health Organization (WHO) reports that chickenpox will likely impact all persons by mid-adulthood in countries which do not have widespread vaccination programs.
-WHO reports the illness to be mild and generally self-limiting, but states that severe complications can occur, more frequently among infants and persons with immunosuppression.
+Globally, the World Health Organization (WHO) reports that in temperate climates, most cases of chickenpox occur before the age of ten.
+The WHO also reports the illness to be mild and generally self-limiting, but states that severe complications can occur, more frequently among infants and persons with immunosuppression.